THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 The current gospel in many instances is not producing the Kingdom of God but only the empire of man.

 There are harsh warnings in the New Testament directed toward the Christian assemblings:

-For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.
+For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows.
 (I Timothy 6:10)